 In order to decrease the dependence on fossil fuels, there is a wide variety of research being pursued in the development of hydrogen and syngas productions from renewable resources such as biomass.
 Biomass is potentially a reliable energy resource for hydrogen production.
-Biomass is renewable, abundant and easy to use, although the logistic and its impact on the raw material price has to be accounted for.
-Over the life cycle, net $CO_2$ emission is nearly zero due to the photosynthesis of green plants.
+Biomass is renewable, abundant and easy to use.
+Over the life cycle, net CO2 emission is nearly zero due to the photosynthesis of green plants.
 The thermochemical pyrolysis and gasification hydrogen and syngas production methods are economically viable and will become competitive with the conventional natural gas reforming method.
-It has to be considered that the cost estimated the hydrogen production of biomass pyrolysis is more competitive than the costs by electrolysis systems.
+And the cost estimated the hydrogen production of biomass pyrolysis is more competitive than the costs by electrolysis systems.
 It can be seen that biomass pyrolysis is a competitive method for renewable hydrogen production.
-With further development of these technologies, biomass may play an important role in the development of sustainable hydrogen economy.
+With further development of these technologies, biomass will play an important role in the development of sustainable hydrogen economy.